A Virus of the Mind

-But what exactly are the roots of this disturbing trend towards anxiety?
-There are, of course, a multitude.
-Alston, for instance, placed a strong emphasis on diet – no doubt an integral factor.
-This article looks to other behavioural habits the modern world fosters; specifically, the pernicious role social media is playing with our psyche.
-Alston was correct when he stated that the problem ‘goes deeper than just discourse: it reaches right down into our bodies’.
-But it's not just our bodies that are the problem: it also goes right to the heart of our society's culture.
+But what exactly are the roots of this trend towards anxiety?
+There are, unfortunately, a multitude.
+Alston, for instance, placed a strong emphasis on diet – undoubtedly a key component.
+This article, however, looks at other behavioural habits the modern world fosters; specifically, the pernicious role social media plays, its infiltration of our homes, our pockets, and how, for many, it now frames the entirety of their lived experience.

 Where to begin?

 The use of social media is deeply embedded in the lives of Gen Zers, many of whom are students.
 And as they are now experiencing, such dependence comes at a price.
 Speak to any therapist who treats young people and they will tell you it’s Instagram, Facebook and Twitter that are now the bane of their work.
 However well-intentioned they may profess to be social media is known, through extensive empirical study, to breed a cocktail of unhealthy personality traits, including excessive comparison, envy, and status anxiety.
 Relentlessly quantifying our humanity, as underpins the social media experience, is now an ingrained aspect of our lives.
 Every action, experience, or thought can be measured and judged for its intelligence, interest, humour, or whatever its perceived purpose.
 Almost inevitably, this leads to the incessant judgement of oneself for either failing to achieve the ‘success’ of one’s previous posts, or maybe worse, failing to achieve the ‘success’ of one’s friends.